Image © ITV Studios, 1969

 Dick Bentley

-Character & Episode: Mesmero in It's Supposed to be Thicker Than Water
+Character & Episode: Mesmero in It's Supposed To Be Thicker Than Water

 Born: 14/05/1907, Kew, Melbourne, Victoria, Australia (as Charles Walter Bentley)